 Goal: Increasing our outreach to medical professionals globally

 How we accomplish this: by sponsoring at least two international medical symposia year.

 Metric: a meeting is held annually in the USA with another in a different European country each year.
-The meeting in the USA was held in Miami and a 2017 symposium was planned to be held in Germany.
+The meeting in the USA was held in Miami and a 2018 symposium will be held in the Chechen Republic.

 Goal: Increasing our knowledge about kidney cancer through sponsorship of research projects

 How we accomplish this: by working collaboratively with the Kidney Cancer SPOREs, and the ASCO and AUA research foundations to fund the work of young investigators.